JDRJ-io/bibleresearcher/replit.md

 - **AuthModal**: User authentication interface
 - Comprehensive form components and UI primitives

+# “One-main-path” directive for Anointed.io (concise)

+Our production architecture must be React-centred, anchor-driven, single-path:

+## Anchor is king – the debounced mid-viewport sensor emits anchorIndex; every verse-slice (loadChunk(anchorIndex)) and every fetch derives only from that value.
+No other code may interpret scrollTop or the window edges.

+## React owns the DOM – UI work happens inside functional components like AuthModal, BibleTable, etc.; they already manage state declaratively.
+All direct document. or querySelector calls must be removed or wrapped in a single ref-based helper inside a hook.

+## Canonical hook – export useAnchorSlice() which returns {anchorIndex, slice}.
+VirtualBibleTable, overlays, and any future views consume this hook instead of rolling their own maths.

+## Data-layer facade – expose a tiny BibleDataAPI (getVerseMeta, getTranslationText, getProphecyMeta).
+UI code imports only this API, never Supabase or raw fetch; the implementation can later be swapped for an edge cache without touching components.

+## Scroll preservation – if a component mutates rows, it calls onPreserveAnchor(ref, savedIndex) once.
+That callback is the only place allowed to set scrollTop.

+## Guardrails – jest tests feed synthetic scroll values into useAnchorSlice() to guarantee the slice always contains the anchor verse; Cypress scroll tests ensure ≤ 4 network calls /s under rapid scrolling.

+## This unification removes parallel DOM/React code paths, shrinks the bundle, and scales cleanly to 10 000 concurrent users while retaining the smooth anchor-based infinite scroll experience

 # Data Flow

 1. **Client Initialization**: React app loads and checks authentication status